andrea-zurlo/motp/ex_2.md

 ---

-### 10. Diffusion equation with reflection boundary conditions
+### 10. Diffusion equation with reflecting boundary conditions

 Solve the following problem with the euristic method